More than 1.5 billion people are learning English worldwide.

 Duolingo English Test

-2. Hitting on All four Linguistic Skills
+2. Hitting on All four linguistic skills

 Language knowledge is judged by progress in the mastering of four skills: Speaking, Listening, Writing, and Reading.
 So the task of the language learning app owner is to cover all these skills in the app.